octane254/phase-1-project/README.md

-### 🎬 Astryx - Film Discovery & Review Platform
+### 🎬 Astryx - Film & Review Platform

 Astryx is a sleek and modern web application designed to help users discover, review, and explore their favorite films.
-Built as a school project, Astryx showcases movie data,user reviews, and personalized recommendations in a user-friendly interface.
+Built as a school project, Astryx showcases movie data, user reviews, and personalized recommendations in a user-friendly interface.

 ### 🚀 Features